Bruce Brown NBA Playoffs Player Props: Nuggets vs. Suns

 Bruce Brown Insights vs. the Suns

-- He's connected on 1.1 threes per game, or 9.4% of his team's makes from beyond the arc this season.

-- Brown's opponents, the Suns, have a middling offensive tempo, ranking 19th in the NBA with 101.4 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.
+- Brown's opponents, the Suns, have a neutral offensive tempo, averaging 101.4 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- Defensively, the Suns are sixth in the NBA, conceding 111.6 points per contest.
+- On defense, the Suns have conceded 111.6 points per game, which is sixth-best in the league.

-- On the glass, the Suns are 11th in the NBA, giving up 42.9 rebounds per game.
+- The Suns are the 11th-ranked team in the league, conceding 42.9 rebounds per game.

-- The Suns give up 23.4 assists per contest, third-ranked in the league.
+- The Suns concede 23.4 assists per contest, third-ranked in the league.

-- Allowing 11.4 made 3-pointers per game, the Suns are the third-ranked team in the league.
+- Allowing 11.4 made 3-pointers per contest, the Suns are the third-ranked team in the NBA.

 Bruce Brown vs. the Suns